devenbansod/log-data-analysis-db-system/README.md

 # Database system for Linux Data Log Analysis

+A database system for the efficient storage and querying of Linux audit logs.

-A library to help analyze Linux Audit System Call Logs.
-By Deven Bansod , Raghav Bhat, and Jitin George.
+By Deven Bansod (devenbansod), Raghav Bhat (rbhat35), and Jitin George (jitin17).

 ## Installation (Debian/Ubuntu)